Vincent Reynouard: Holocaust denial activities and criminal convictions

 In 1991, Reynouard was convicted of distributing Holocaust denial literature.
 Reynouard had given high school students materials "questioning the existence of the gas chambers".
 He was tried along with Remi Pontier, the first two people convicted under the Act.
 Both were members of the neo-Nazi French and European Nationalist Party.
 Although convicted, he was permitted to continue teaching mathematics at a Honfleur, Normandy high school until 1997, when he was suspended after he was "found to be using the school computer to file documents denying the Holocaust and the fax machine to send the writings to his followers" and "giving his students statistical equations regarding the rate of mortality in Nazi concentration camps".

 In the fall of 2000, Reynouard affiliated himself with the Vrij Historisch Onderzoek, a Belgian Holocaust denial and Nazi-sympathizer group.
 At the time, Reynouard was being investigated by French authorities, and he had chosen to go into exile in Belgium, where he took up residence with a Catholic fundamentalist group in Ixelles, Brussels with close ties to the Society of Saint Pius X. Reynouard ran the group's French-language operations.

 In 2004, Reynouard was convicted by a French court of crimes under the 1990 Gayssot Act for distributing a pamphlet and videocassette that questioned the Oradour-sur-Glane massacre, in which many French villagers were killed.
 He was sentenced to 24 months in prison, of which 18 months were suspended.

 In 2005, Reynouard mailed a 16-page pamphlet entitled "Holocaust?
 What Is Being Hidden from You" to chambers of commerce, museums, and town halls across France.
 The pamphlet claimed that the Holocaust was "propaganda".
 As a result, in 2007 Reynouard was sentenced to one year in prison and fined €10,000.

 In November 2015, Reynouard was tried before a Normandy court for Holocaust denial in Facebook posts.
 Reynouard, who chose to represent himself at trial, was sentenced to two years in jail; the sentence was enhanced due to Reynouard's prior convictions.

-In November 2022, Reynouard was arrested in Scotland, having fled France in an attempt evade two separate terms of imprisonment, handed down by the French authorities in November 2020 and January 2021 respectively.
+In November 2022, Reynouard was arrested in Scotland, having fled France in an attempt to evade two separate terms of imprisonment, handed down by the French authorities in November 2020 and January 2021 respectively.
 At the time of his arrest, Reynouard was living under a false identity in Anstruther, where he had reportedly been working as a private tutor.
+He was extradited from Scotland to France to face charges there.